simdutf/simdutf/README.md

 This library provide fast Unicode functions such as

-- UTF-8 and UTF-16LE validation,
+- ASCII, UTF-8, UTF-16LE and UTF-32LE validation,
 - UTF-8 to UTF-16LE transcoding, with or without validation,
 - UTF-16LE to UTF-8 transcoding, with or without validation,
 - UTF-32LE to UTF-8 transcoding, with or without validation,